Free shipping on orders over $99

 Hygiene-Related Behaviors: Developing consistent hygiene habits reduces reinfection risk and provides a sense of control over one's health.
 These include thorough handwashing with soap and water after bathroom use and before meals, keeping fingernails short and clean, avoiding nail-biting and finger-sucking, showering in the morning to remove eggs deposited overnight, changing underwear daily and washing in hot water, and regularly cleaning bathroom surfaces and frequently touched items.

 Household Management: Beyond personal hygiene, household practices prevent parasite transmission.
-Wash bedding, towels, and clothing in hot water (at least 130°F/54°C) during treatment, vacuum carpets and floors regularly, disinfect bathroom fixtures and door handles frequently, and ensure all family members practice good hand hygiene.
+Wash bedding, towels, and clothing in hot water (at least 130°F/54°C) during treatment, vacuum carpets and floors regularly, disinfect bathroom fixtures and door handles frequently, and help all family members practice good hand hygiene.

 Food Safety Practices: Many parasitic infections originate from contaminated food or water.
 Wash all fruits and vegetables thoroughly under running water, cook meat to proper internal temperatures, avoid raw or undercooked fish and meat in endemic areas, drink only treated or bottled water when traveling, and wash hands after handling raw foods.